Privado-Inc/charts/ai-service/README.md

     - Persistent Volume configuration
         - Update the storage class name as needed.
         - Update the storage size as needed.
-    - Update the AWS credentials to provide the access key and secret key.
+    - [Optional] Update the AWS credentials to provide the access key and secret key.
 3. **Updating values.yaml with init.sh.** Instead of manually editing the values.yaml file, the init.sh script can be used to set the necessary values.
     - To run the script: `bash init.sh`